jasonwoodard/rustbelt/docs/rust-belt-store-hours-design.md

 - **StoreTime‑3:** Do not arrive if the store will close before the required dwell time completes.
 - **StoreTime‑4:** Do not include stores closed on the planned day of week.
 - **StoreTime‑5:** Support multiple open/close windows per day (e.g., 09:00‑12:00 and 13:00‑17:00).
-- **StoreTime‑6:** Handle stores that remain open past midnight (23:00‑02:00) by attributing closing time to the next day.
-- **StoreTime‑7:** Treat all times as local to the store and expressed in 24‑hour `HH:MM` format.
+- **StoreTime‑6:** Treat all times as local to the store and expressed in 24‑hour `HH:MM` format.
-- **StoreTime‑8:** If no open hours are supplied for a store, assume it is always closed (exclude).
+- **StoreTime‑7:** If a store omits `openHours` entirely, assume it is open all day with no time restrictions.

 ## 3. Use Cases